FunnyGorilla27/FunnyGorilla27/README.md

 - 👋 Hi, I’m: @FunnyGorilla27
-- 👀 I’m interested in: gamr
+- 👀 I’m interested in: idk
-- 🌱 I’m currently learning: rust ig
+- 🌱 I’m currently learning: idk
 - 💞️ I’m looking to collaborate on: nothing
-- 📫 How to reach me: u don't
+- 📫 How to reach me: idk

 <!---
 FunnyGorilla27/FunnyGorilla27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.